A Story by Laleh Chini:

 I couldn’t wait much longer because I was very late for the party.
 We decided that I’d walk to the main street which was very close to get a taxi.

-I walked to the main station of the taxi.
-A taxi stopped to pick me up, while I was telling my destination to see if he can take me there, my brother who had a beautiful, expensive sports car passed by to go to our place and saw me.
+I walked to the main station and waited for a taxi.
+A taxi stopped to pick me up, whereas I was telling my destination to see if he can take me there, my brother who had a beautiful, expensive sports car passed by to go to our place and saw me.

 He was wondering why I was at the station.
 He stopped in front of the taxi and pointed at me to get into the car.
 The taxi driver saw him.
 I told the taxi driver, thanks for your time but I don’t need a taxi any longer.